Pielso/series-and-movies/README.md

 ## Some Custom Exception Handling

 This was also new to me, and I think, now in retrospect, my favorite part even if it didn't turn out quite as nice as I hoped.
-I really made an effort to get specific error messages back to user (specific to what input was invalid), but due to this having to also be ready for release (a.k.a "assignment due date"), I had to compromise.
+I really made an effort to get specific error messages back to user (specific to what input was invalid), but due to this having to also be ready for release (a.k.a. "assignment due date"), I had to compromise.

 The app has two entities, but they are handled in the exact same manner so here I will describe the exceptions I wanted to handle in one (but it's the exact same for the other):